 Distressed engineered hardwood flooring is manufactured for incredible durability.
 The top layer of engineered wood flooring is 100 percent real wood, as is the bottom layer.
 The hardness of the top layer depends on its species.
 Harder engineered woods include maple, oak, and hickory, while softer woods include cherry, walnut, and birch.

 The middle layer of the flooring is made from plywood sheets tightly compacted together with grains crisscrossing in opposite directions.
 This makes the boards extremely strong and resistant to shrinking, swelling, and warping, even in high-humidity areas.
-Nevertheless, manufacturers recommend against installing engineered wood floors in bathrooms or laundry rooms.
+Manufacturers recommend against installing engineered wood floors in bathrooms or laundry rooms.

-Hardwood floors are easier to maintain than carpeted or tiled floors, and distressed engineered flooring typically comes in a matte finish that hides dirt and stains, although glossier finishes are available.
+Hardwood floors are easier to maintain than carpeted or tiled floors.
+Additionally distressed engineered flooring typically comes in a matte finish that hides dirt and stains, although glossier finishes are available.
 Maintaining a distressed hardwood floor is a matter of sweeping or vacuuming it regularly and using a specially formulated hardwood floor cleaner when it’s due for a deeper clean.

 Never use a carpet setting on the vacuum cleaner when maintaining your distressed wood floors, since bristles can cause wide-spread damage.
 Avoid a wet mop, too, since water is a major culprit for hardwood floor damage.
 Wipe up spills when they occur, and don’t use store-bought cleaning products on the floor.
 Opt instead for a cleaner that’s recommended by the manufacturer of the floor.